You’ve successfully added your photos to a listing, pressed “Publish”, and everything looked fine…. until it didn’t.

 Final Takeaway

-When images don’t show after an eBay listing is published, even though they uploaded fine, the cause is almost always rendering, caching, CDN, or JPEG decoding behavior, not an upload or acceptance problem.
+When images don’t appear after an eBay listing is published, even though they uploaded successfully, the issue is most commonly related to image delivery and rendering, such as CDN behavior, caching, or image encoding.